ryusangwon/ryusangwon.github.io/_pages/about.md

   - /about.html
 ---

-I'm PhD student at Pohang University of Science & Technology (POSTECH). <br>
+I'm PhD student at POSTECH AI.
+My research interests lie in various areas of text summarization and reinforcement learning.
+I am fortunated to be advised by <a href="https://sites.google.com/view/jungseulok">Jungseul Ok</a> and <a href="https://www.yunsukim.me/">Yunsu Kim</a>.
+My research is supported by Samsung Electronics MX Scholarship.
 Feel free to contact via email [ryusangwon@postech.ac.kr](mailto:ryusangwon@postech.ac.kr).

 News 🗞️
 -----